PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 19:00:53
+Last updated: 2024-04-02 19:01:26
-Random Quote: Chaos and Order are not enemies, only opposites. - Richard Garriott
+Random Quote: In the middle of every difficulty lies opportunity. - Albert Einstein